bukera/attachment_emo_clf/README.md

 # attachment_emo_clf
 This is the code used to train the emotion-based attachment classifier described in the paper [**Emotion Recognition for Multimodal Recognition of Attachment in School-Age Children**](https://dl.acm.org/doi/10.1145/3678957.3685747).

+There are 4 files used to train the attachment classifiers that are based on audio, text, multimodal combination 1 (MC1) and multimodal combination 2 (MC2).

+There are also 2 files used to extract emotions from both audio and text.
+These files extract embeddings representing emotions from both modalities and store them in separate files.
+These files are then used as input to the attachment classifiers.

+The "Attachment_NN_Audio_Emo_Cleaned.ipynb" file has additional comments to explain the code.